-Little is known regarding how nonhuman primates acquire their communicative repertoires and how they learn to use it appropriately.
-Different mechanisms have been suggested, including genetic transmission, ontogenetic ritualization, social negotiation or imitation (Fröhlich & Hobaiter, 2018).
+Little is known regarding how nonhuman primates acquire their communicative repertoires and how they learn to use them appropriately.
+Different mechanisms have been suggested, including genetic transmission, ontogenetic ritualization, social negotiation, and imitation (Fröhlich & Hobaiter, 2018).
 However, there is a current lack of longitudinal approaches that systematically contrast these different scenarios.

 Furthermore, most existing studies on primate communication use a unimodal approach, with the majority of studies conducted in the vocal modality.
-However, a multimodal approach and to study several signal types in an integrated way is crucial to shed more light on the origins of human language, which most likely did not evolve from one single modality only (Slocombe et al., 2011).
-However, it is still fiercely debated whether we can find precursors to human language in other species, as it has been suggested that animal communication might be qualitatively different from human language (Bickerton, 1992).
+However, human language most likely did not evolve from a single modality (Slocombe et al., 2011).
+Hence a multimodal approach that studies several signal types in an integrated way is crucial to shed more light on the origins of human language.

+It remains fiercely debated whether we can find precursors to human language in other species, and it has been suggested that animal communication might differ qualitatively from human language (Bickerton, 1992).
 For gestures, it is still debated if they have specific meaning(s) (Hobaiter & Byrne, 2014), and whether by combining different signals, new meanings can be created (Genty, 2019).
-An increasing number of studies investigates if there are compositional structures in primates’ signal combinations or sequences (Zuberbühler, 2019).
-At least for vocalizations, there is increasing evidence that primates might be able to produce them intentionally.
-Therefore, it has been suggested to overcome the traditional dichotomy between intentional gestures and emotional facial expressions and vocalizations (Liebal & Oña, 2018).
-Concerning method development, an increasing number of studies uses automated methods, for example, to extract calls, or network analyses to automatically detect facial movements (Mielke et al., 2022).
+An increasing number of studies look for compositional structures in primates’ signal combinations or sequences (Zuberbühler, 2019).
+At least for vocalizations, there is increasing evidence that primates might be able to produce them intentionally, undermining the traditional dichotomy between intentional gestures and emotional facial expressions and vocalizations (Liebal & Oña, 2018).

+Finally, methods continue to evolve.
+An increasing number of studies use automated methods, to extract calls and network analyses to automatically detect facial movements (Mielke et al., 2022).

 To summarize, despite the wealth of research, we still lack a comprehensive picture of primate communication.
 To achieve this, it is essential to use a multimodal approach, to study the developmental trajectories of primate communication, and to compile existing data sets to enable systematic, potentially automated coding and analyses of different signal types across a wide range of primate species.